-Shipping container homes are currently becoming a popular alternative for home builders looking for something different.
-They are highly affordable, simple to construct and have many eco-friendly benefits.
-For architects & builders alike shipping containers are providing a new alternative form of architecture, where shipping containers can be utilized as building blocks and large structural segments for houses, offices and even city structures.
+Shipping container homes are now becoming an increasingly popular alternative for home builders wanting something different.
+They are highly affordable, simple to build and have many eco-friendly benefits.
+For architects & builders alike shipping containers are providing a new alternative form of architecture, where shipping containers can be utilised as building blocks and major structural segments for houses, offices and even city structures.

 Seafaring container houses are built using sea containers.
 They are very cost effective and extremely robust to become the framework for a house.
 Constructing a overseas sea container home is quite easy.
 The builder places one or more overseas sea containers onto a regular foundation, cut windows and doors into the overseas sea container walls.

 Next they line with insulation the modified container suitably to resist heat and cold, decorate it and hey presto! – your overseas sea containers have become your very own ultra modern home.
 The modular structure of overseas sea containers means that they can be relatively attached to each other.
 This allows architectural designers to design both stunning and unique home designs.